ngless-toolkit/ngless/docs/sources/Language.md

     variable = value

-A variable that is all upper-case is a constant and can only be assigned to once.
+A variable that is all uppercase is a constant and can only be assigned to once.